erickcastelli/phase-readbackedphasing/README.md

 - the PHASE algorithm (download it at http://stephenslab.uchicago.edu/software.html#phase)
 - VCFx software (download it at www.castelli-lab.net/apps/vcfx).

-To use the script, at your terminal, 'perl phase-using-known-from-readbackedphasing.pl'.
+To use the script, at your terminal, type 'perl phase-using-known-from-readbackedphasing.pl'.
 This will display a list of options to set the script, as it follows:

 - -o [output_folder] (optional)
 - -t [number of threads] (optional, default: 4)